 An event occurs that the package insert lists as a contraindication to additional vaccine doses.

-OHA requests a 60-day and/or one year follow-up report to an earlier reported adverse event; or
+OHA requests a follow-up report to an earlier reported adverse event; or

-Any other event LPHA believes to be related directly or indirectly to the receipt of any vaccine administered by LPHA or others occurs within 30 days of vaccine administration, and results in either the death of the person or the need for the person to visit a licensed health care provider or hospital.
+Any other event LPHA believes to be related directly or indirectly to the receipt of any vaccine administered by LPHA or others occurs within 30 days of vaccine administration and results in either the death of the person or the need for the person to visit a licensed health care provider or hospital.

 Perinatal Hepatitis B Prevention, Screening and Documentation